limegimlet/limegimlet.github.io/_posts/2019-01-09-strava_ride_data.md

 Now that the projects are done (or at least at v1), I've been itching to look at my Strava data again, this time with Python.
 I've used R to look at it in the past, so I could plot in Ggplot2.

 Now I'm more at home plotting in python.
-Here are some simple overview plots using Pandas, namely `df.plot(kind = 'barh')`.
-To be honest, I still prefer Ggplot2, ev
+Here are some simple overview plots using variations on Pandas `df.plot(kind = 'barh')`.

-For clarity's sake, I've put the code to get, clean & plot the data below the plots.
+For the sake of clarity, you'll find all the code to get, clean & plot Strava data [after the plots](#code).

 ### How much time did I spend on the bike?